-Sea of Poppies by Amitav Ghosh
+Sea of Poppies by Amitav Ghosh – Book Review

-There is a bhojpuri speaking woman from a village on the banks of Ganga who lands on the ship and her journey tells us about the opium plantations, the agreements that the East India company had with the farmers, the factories in the rural areas and the flow of people towards black waters in search of livelihood.
-There is an American sailor who comes to Calcutta as one of the few survivors on Ibis and is appointed to be on its next journeys.
+There is a Bhojpuri speaking woman from a village on the banks of Ganga who lands on the ship.
+And her journey tells us about the opium plantations, the agreements that the East India company had with the farmers, the factories in the rural areas.
+And the flow of people towards black waters in search of livelihood.
+There is an American sailor who comes to Calcutta as one of the few survivors on Ibis.
+And is appointed to be on its next journeys.
 There is a French Botanist’s daughter who has grown up with a Bengali wet nurse, whose son is like a foster brother to her, who is taken under the guardianship of a rich English family that she has to run away from.

-The language used is very confusing to begin with as the English as we know it today is mixed with various dialects -primarily Bhojpuri and Bengali.
-The language spoken by the Europeans is very interesting as they mix the local words but give them their own version.
+The language used is very confusing.
+To begin with as the English as we know it today is mixed with various dialects -primarily Bhojpuri and Bengali.
+The language spoken by the Europeans is very interesting.
+As they mix the local words but give them their own version.
 Sometimes you have to re-read the sentence as the words can have multiple meanings.
-The botanist even brings in the scientific language and I wonder if there is a truth in some of those scientific names.
+The botanist even brings in the scientific language.
+And I wonder if there is a truth in some of those scientific names.

-Read it.https://www.anureviews.com/sea-of-poppies-by-amitav-ghosh/https://www.anureviews.com/wp-content/uploads/2014/07/Sea-of-Poppies.jpeghttps://www.anureviews.com/wp-content/uploads/2014/07/Sea-of-Poppies-150x150.jpegBook ReviewsFictionHistorical FictionHistorical FictionI met Amitav Ghosh in Hyderabad at the launch of River of Smoke, the sequel to this book and I remember him talking in detail about the opium trade, as if that was all that the entire world was bothered about for the longest time.
+Recommend you read the following book review of the author.https://www.anureviews.com/sea-of-poppies-by-amitav-ghosh/https://www.anureviews.com/wp-content/uploads/2014/07/Sea-of-Poppies.jpeghttps://www.anureviews.com/wp-content/uploads/2014/07/Sea-of-Poppies-150x150.jpegBook ReviewsFictionHistorical FictionHistorical Fiction,Kindle PreviewI met Amitav Ghosh in Hyderabad at the launch of River of Smoke, the sequel to this book Sea of Poppies.
+And I remember him talking in detail about the opium trade as if that was all that the entire world was bothered about for the longest time.
 He...Anuradha GoyalAnuradha Goyal[email protected]AdministratorAnuradha Goyal is the author of 'The Mouse Charmers - Digital Pioneers of India' , a travel blogger and an Innovation consultant.
 AnuReviews - her book reviews blog finds a place in Limca Book of Records for being India's biggest book reviews blog.
 Know More ...Anu Reviews